Gold Standard Explained With Pros and Cons

 The United States never had that problem.
-It's the world's second-largest gold mining country after South Africa.
-Most gold mining in the United States occurs on federally owned lands in twelve western states.
+It was the world's second-largest gold mining country after Australia.
+Most gold mining in the United States occurs on federally owned lands in 12 western states.
 According to the National Mining Association, Nevada is the primary source.
-Australia, Canada, and many developing countries also are major gold producers.
+Many developing countries are also major gold producers.

 The gold standard makes countries obsessed with keeping their gold.
 They ignore the more important task of improving the business climate.
 During the Great Depression, the Federal Reserve raised interest rates.
-It wanted to make dollars more valuable and prevent people from demanding gold.
-But it should have been lowering rates to stimulate the economy.
+It wanted to make dollars more valuable and prevent people from demanding gold, but it should have been lowering rates to stimulate the economy.recession

 Government actions to protect their gold reserves caused significant fluctuations in the economy.
-In fact, between 1890 and 1905, the economy U.S. economy suffered five major recessions for this reason.
+In fact, between 1890 and 1905, the U.S. economy suffered five major recessions for this reason.
 Edward M. Gramlich mentioned these facts in his remarks at the 24th Annual Conference of the Eastern Economic Association on February 27, 1998.
-Gramlich is a former member of the Board of Governors of the Federal Reserve.
+Gramlich was a member of the Board of Governors of the Federal Reserve.

 Can America Return to a Gold Standard?

-The United States no longer has enough gold at current rates to pay off its debt owed to foreign investors.
-Even when gold hit its peak price of $1,895 an ounce in September 2011, there wasn't enough gold for the United States to pay off its debt.
+The U.S. no longer has enough gold at current rates to pay off its debt owed to foreign investors.
+Even when gold hit its peak price of $1,896 an ounce in September 2011, there wasn't enough gold for the United States to pay off its debt.
 At that time, China, Japan, and other countries owned $4.7 trillion in U.S. Treasury debt.
-That was 10 times more than the $445 billion in gold reserves at Fort Knox.

 Today, the U.S. economy is an important partner in an integrated global economy.
 Central banks work together throughout the world to manage monetary policy.
 It's too late for the United States to adopt an isolationist economic stance.